coopidgin-foundation/coopidgin-label/README.md

 2018 | Dunian | private | **yes** | | |
 ... | Umin | private | no | | |

 (This table is a work in progress.
-So, please, warn me if you see an error) (If you're not familiar with Github, you can communicate via https://www.reddit.com/r/auxlangs/ )
+So, please, warn me if you see an error)
+(If you're not familiar with Github, you can communicate via https://www.reddit.com/r/auxlangs/ )
+(By the way, I never understood the concrete difference between "CC by" and "CC by-sa" licenses...)

 ## Conclusion